Schlafhase/UnixKey/README.md

 segments (like "que") so you can still type most English words too.
 Obviously, UnixKey also let's you undo a replacement by pressing a key you can configure.

+It is inspired by [Timwis UniKey](https://github.com/Timwi/UniKey) which is a similar program for Windows.

 ## Quick Start

 > [!WARNING]